-- Gender: WCC student population has, proportionally, more females than males compared to the community. - o The proportion of males to females at WCC is 0.65 - The proportion of males to females in Yolo County is 0.77 - The proportion of males to females in Colusa County is 1.06 - Ethnicity: WCC student population has, proportionally, more Hispanics and fewer African-American students compared to the community. - Hispanics consist of > 44% of the population at WCC, and approximately 30% of Yolo County and 55% of Colusa County. - American Indian and Alaskans Natives consist of < 1% of the population at WCC, and approximately 3% of the community. - Native Hawaiian and other pacific islanders consist of <0.5% of the population at WCC, and approximately 1% of the community. - Age: Compared to the community, WCC has a higher percentage of individuals aged 15-19 and 20-24, and considerably lower percentage of individuals aged 45 and up. - Individuals aged 15-19 consist of approximately 21% of the population at WCC, and 11% of the community. - Individuals aged 20-24 consist of approximately 39% of the population at WCC, and 12% of the community.
+- Gender: WCC student population has, proportionally, more females than males compared to the community. - The proportion of males to females at WCC is 0.65 - The proportion of males to females in Yolo County is 0.77 - The proportion of males to females in Colusa County is 1.06 - Ethnicity: WCC student population has, proportionally, more Hispanics and fewer African-American students compared to the community. - Hispanics consist of > 44% of the population at WCC, and approximately 30% of Yolo County and 55% of Colusa County. - American Indian and Alaskans Natives consist of < 1% of the population at WCC, and approximately 3% of the community. - Native Hawaiian and other pacific islanders consist of <0.5% of the population at WCC, and approximately 1% of the community. - Age: Compared to the community, WCC has a higher percentage of individuals aged 15-19 and 20-24, and considerably lower percentage of individuals aged 45 and up. - Individuals aged 15-19 consist of approximately 21% of the population at WCC, and 11% of the community. - Individuals aged 20-24 consist of approximately 39% of the population at WCC, and 12% of the community. - Individuals aged 45+ consist of approximately 8% of the population at WCC, and 27% of the community.